MicrosoftDocs/customer-insights/ci-docs/audience-insights/map-entities.md

 # Select source fields for data unification

-The first step in customer or account unification is selecting the entities and attributes within your datasets that you want to unify.
-Select entities that contain customer-related details such as name, address, and email.
+The first step in customer or account unification is selecting the entities and fields within your datasets that you want to unify.
+Select entities that contain customer-related details such as name, address, phone number, and email.

 ## Select entities and fields